Edition 109 - August 2007

 DEVON ADULT & COMMUNITY LEARNING

-Courses witl be starting again in September both here in the village and at the Community Centre in Combe Martin.
+Courses will be starting again in September both here in the village and at the Community Centre in Combe Martin.
 Classes include: Introduction to using Pastels and Creative Pastels, Mosaic [Taster], Drawing and Painting, Floristry, Various Computer Courses, Digital Imaging, Introduction to Family History, Move on English, CIEH in Food Safety and Emergency First Aid [all at Combe Martin] and Pilates Keep Fit [separate to All Round Body Work Out advertised earlier] and Creative Writing.
-For more details or to book your place, please telephone; [01271] 864171.
+For more details or to book your place, please telephone [01271] 864171.

 32